s-KaiNet/spfx-fast-serve/README.md

 > **IMPORTANT!** SharePoint Framework 1.12 and onwards is supported starting from `2.x` version of `spfx-fast-serve`

 Please use [this guide](/docs/Upgrade%20to%202x.md) if you're planning to migrate your project to `spfx-fast-serve` 2.x.

+## Webpack extensibility

+Starting from version `2.x`, the library supports webpack extensibility.
+In a `./fast-serve` folder you have a file called `webpack.extend.js`.
+In this file you can put your own logic for webpack, it will not be overwritten by subsequent `spfx-fast-serve` calls.

+You can either provide custom `webpackConfig` object, which will be merged using [webpack-merge](https://github.com/survivejs/webpack-merge) module, or use `transformConfig` to even more better control over configuration.

+Check out [this sample](https://github.com/s-KaiNet/spfx-fast-serve/blob/master/samples/advanced/fast-serve/webpack.extend.js) to see how it works.
+The sample configures custom path aliases for SPFx.

+## Configuration options

+Starting from version `2.x`, the library saves your CLI arguments and serve options into the configuration file.
+The file is located under `./fast-serve/config.json`.

+Currently below configuration values are available for `serve`:

+- `open` - boolean, default `true`, whether to open a workbench url on starup
+- `openUrl` - string, default `undefined`, which url to open.
+If empty, local workbench will be opened
+- `loggingLevel` - string, default `normal`, valid values are `"minimal", "normal", "detailed"`. `minimal` notifies about errors and new builds only, `normal` adds bundle information, `detailed` adds details about each bundle.
+- `fullScreenErrors` - boolean, default `true`, whether to show full-screen (overlay) errors.
+Corresponds to [webpack's dev server overlay](https://webpack.js.org/configuration/dev-server/#devserveroverlay)

 ## Which SharePoint Framework versions are supported